 Total Duration: One month, approximately 35 hours learning time.

-The deadline for application is 10th October 2016, while full tuition payment is due on or before 11th October 2016 (Note.
-It is your payment that guarantees your space).
+The deadline for application is 19th December 2016, while full tuition payment is due on or before 20th December 2016.
 Registration is on a first come, first served basis.
 You can request for application form from email: